I am standing at the window

 Each Shepherd must care for himself and each Sheep.

-Each Sheep must care-give of it's Self, and it's Shepherd.
+Each Sheep must care-give of itself and it's Shepherd.

 To ensure survival of the community,

-Love is defined by not taking but giving trust and care -
+Love is defined by not taking-trust but be trust-worthy,

-The Sheep engage in training the Shepherd ...
+The Sheep in turn engage with the Shepherd,

 and how to be with them communally with common unity.